-This month marks 20 years since I, along with my partners Collin and Darrell, started ProjectLine.
+This month marks 20 years since I, along with my partner Collin, started ProjectLine.
 Like any business, the journey has been full of ups and downs.
 And the past year has been no exception, trying to support both our team and our customers through such a challenging time.

 Approaching this major milestone in our company, I found myself reflecting on the experiences we’ve had over the years (the good, the bad and the ugly).
 And I thought I’d share with you some of the biggest lessons learned from starting and growing a business.

 Looking back to the early days of the company, I can see that we were a bit naïve about certain things.
 Whether it was the five-year business plan or a smaller initiative, I can’t count the number of times we thought we had a rock-solid plan.
 And it didn’t turn out how we expected…sometimes it wasn’t even close.

 There’s a certain wisdom in accepting that no matter how good your plan is, it will never go exactly as planned.
 We’ve learned to roll with it over the years.
 But we’ve also adjusted our planning to test our assumptions more stringently and try to prepare for all scenarios as best we can.

 My advice?
 When you think you’ve made all the right assumptions about the worst case and the best case, take a break.
 Then go back and rethink it all.
 Then do that a few more times to get to your best plan.